Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Magnesium for Sleep (2026)

-Magnesium oxide - the form in most cheap multivitamins - is ~4% absorbed and mostly works as a laxative.
-Magnesium glycinate is ~80% absorbed, doesn't upset your gut, and the glycine carrier itself acts as a calming neurotransmitter.
-A 2012 RCT in elderly insomniacs showed 500mg elemental magnesium nightly improved sleep efficiency, latency, and melatonin.
-We scored 10 magnesium products on elemental mg per capsule, Albion TRAACS chelation quality, third-party testing, and cost per night.
+If you are taking magnesium to sleep better, the form matters more than the brand on the bottle.
+The magnesium oxide in most cheap multivitamins is only about 4% absorbed and mostly acts as a laxative.
+Magnesium glycinate is around 80% absorbed, easy on your gut, and its glycine carrier doubles as a calming neurotransmitter.
+In a 2012 RCT in older adults with insomnia, 500mg of elemental magnesium nightly improved sleep efficiency, time to fall asleep, and melatonin.
+We scored 10 magnesium products on elemental mg per capsule, Albion TRAACS chelation quality, third-party testing, and cost per night - see also our overall best magnesium glycinate ranking.

 See the full Magnesium Glycinate scorecard →